MicrosoftDocs/architecture-center/docs/example-scenario/security/virtual-machine-compliance-content.md

 Publish final images on Compute Gallery as a managed image or as a virtual hard disk (VHD) that DevOps teams can use.
 Mark any earlier images as aged.
 If you haven't set an end-of-life date for an image version in Compute Gallery, you might prefer to discontinue the oldest image.
 This decision depends on your company's policies.

-For information on limits that apply when you use Azure Compute Galleries, see [Store and share images in an Azure Compute Gallery][Store and share images in an Azure Compute Gallery - Limits].
+For information on limits that apply when you use Compute Gallery, see [Store and share images in an Azure Compute Gallery][Store and share images in an Azure Compute Gallery - Limits].

 Another good practice is to publish the latest images across different regions.
 With Compute Gallery, you can manage the lifecycle and replication of your images across different Azure regions.